jmclawson/TopicKit/README.md

 Finally, set the number of topics you'd like to discover by redefining `ldak.k` at the beginning of the file.

 ## Another way to modify defaults
-When calling functions, you can set defaults as optional arguments to avoid changing global defaults.
+When calling functions, you can set defaults as optional arguments to avoid changing global defaults:

+1. To modify defaults when collecting and preparing texts, use the optional `project`, `pos`, and `chunksize` arguments with `ldak.make.ready()`: `ldak.make.ready(project="Woolf", pos=c("NN", "JJ"), chunksize=1500)`
+2. To specify project for discovering stopwords, use the optional `project` argument: `ldak.make.stopwords(project="Woolf")`
+3. To modify defaults when running the topic model, use the optional `project`, `k`, and `pos` arguments: `ldak.make.model(project="Woolf",k=90,pos="")` (Keep in mind that the scripts can only model texts that have been prepared using the same `pos` argument in steps 1 and 3.)
+4. To specify which project when analyzing the topic model, use the optional `project` argument: `ldak.make.analysis(project="Woolf")`

 ## After the first run
-After the first run, **LDAkit.R** will only rerun the topic model, skipping the steps to download texts, to chunk them, and to extract text elements.
+After the first run of `ldak.make.ready`, **LDAkit.R** will save files and will not repeat the process with the same settings.
 On subsequent runs, delete directories to repeat elements that are otherwise skipped:

 1. Erase `\texts` directory to download texts.
 2. Erase `\txt` directory to divide the text into chunks.